 NewsBlur also lets you share your favorite stories, either on social networks or inside of NewsBlur.
 Within the app, you can add stories that you read and like to your personal "blurblog," or find people with similar interests and follow their blurblogs as well.
 Or you can run NewsBlur on your own server for free.

 NewsBlur has the most traditional look of any of the RSS readers on this list.
-By that, I mean it looks like it was designed sometime in the late-2000s—despite being updated just last year.
-It's not bad, per se, but it isn't the modern look of our other picks.
+By that, I mean it looks like it was designed sometime in the late-2000s—despite being updated in 2022.
+It's not bad, per se, but it isn't the modern look of the other apps on this list.
 If that's a dealbreaker, try Feedly or Inoreader.
 Feature-wise, though, NewsBlur doesn't fall short.

 NewsBlur price: Free for subscribing to up to 64 sites; $36/year for a Premium account that includes 1,000 subscriptions, search functionality, and private sharing; free open source to run on your own server.